NeoDefender

 Avoiding tenant chaos

-Without a clear strategy, the tenant can become unmanageable: too many sites, legacy permissions, and duplicate or orphaned data.
-Copilot will only exacerbate these issues by using them as a source.
+Without a clear strategy, the tenant can become unmanageable: too many sites, legacy permissions, duplicate or orphaned data, and stale guest accounts from projects that ended years ago.
+Copilot will only exacerbate these issues by using them as a source of information for every prompt.

 Conclusion